 Tuition assistance and reimbursement programs

 Some employers offer to help you pay for school while you remain employed.
-They include Amazon, Apple, Best Buy, Bank of America, Chick-Fil-A, Chipotle, Comcast, Disney and GAP.
+They include Amazon, Apple, Best Buy, Bank of America, Chick-fil-A, Chipotle, Comcast, Disney and GAP.

-Keep in mind, though, that some employers may require that you be with the company for a certain period before you can qualify for tuition reimbursement or assistance.
+Some employers may require that you be with the company for a certain period before you can qualify for tuition reimbursement or assistance.
 Make sure you understand the eligibility criteria during your job search.

 5. Apply for loans